 To apply for a new brand complete an application for a three-letter brand.

 You must attach evidence of a signed agreement from the land council to your application.

 Your application should state the terms of the agreement including:

 - any conditions or restrictions.

 The NLC or CLC must submit all of the following to the brands registrar:

-- A letter from the land council's legal advisor or solicitor that confirms the terms of the agreement.
-The letter must show that the land council consents and has no objections to the application being approved.
+- a letter from the land council's legal advisor or solicitor that confirms the terms of the agreement and show that the land council consents and has no objections to the application being approved